microsoft/roman/README.md

 The library is in active development and the APIs are still evolving.
 Some documentation is available in [roman/readme.md](roman/README.md).
-For usage, see the examples in the samples folder.
+For more examples, take a look at teh scripts in the the "examples" directory.

 # Installation